DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

 ```
 - Note down the RDS instance endpoint, you will assign it to the `DB_SERVER_NAME` parameter under `environment` section of each ODM service in the docker-compose file.

-## Create a secret for the Entitled registry
+### 2.3 Create a secret for the Entitled registry access

 To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.
 It will be used in the next step of this tutorial.

-### a.
-Retrieve your entitled registry key
+#### 2.3.1 Retrieve your entitled registry key

 - Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.

 - In the Container software library tile, verify your entitlement on the View library page, and then go to *Get entitlement key* to retrieve the key.

-### b.
-Create a JSON file
+#### 2.3.2 Create a JSON file

-Create a `token.json` file with that format.
+- Create a `token.json` file with that format.
 ```json
 {
     "username":"cp",